hacor/eurodns-api/README.md

 ## Functions yet implemented
-All modules are based on the structure that can be found on the [EuroDNS API page](https://agent.tryout-eurodns.com/) Every function needs a callback with the structure `(error, response)` and all the returned errors are of the `Error` type.
+All functions are based on the structure that can be found on the [EuroDNS API page](https://agent.tryout-eurodns.com/) Every function needs a callback with the structure `(error, response)` and all the returned errors are of the `Error` type.

+Some models are reused throughout the project and can be found on the [models doc](docs/models.md)

 ### Agent
 [View file](docs/agent.md)